Adapters View

 Capturing Traffic

-To start capturing packets click on the adapter switch button or select the Start/Stop on the contextual menu.
-If a problem was found starting the adapter and you can’t stop or start it anymore, proceed first toggle the Attach/Detach option twice.
+on the contextual menu.
+If a problem was found starting the adapter and you can’t stop or start it anymore, proceed first toggle the Connect/Disconnect option twice.
 If that doesn’t fix the problem then unplug the adapter and plug it back to your system; usually, this will resolve the problem.
 If you keep experiencing problems, make sure the port is not being used by another program in your system and try again.
 Also, please note that according to your license you could be limited to a certain number of adapters started at the same time.
 Whatever the cause of the problem is, the extended status of the adapter in question (found in Properties View) will display a possible solution.

 Removing Adapters